Tommy Hewitt | Head Coach

-During his eight-year tenure at AU, Hewitt has guided his players to all-conference accolades 22 times, while three Trojan softball players have earned Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
+During his nine-year tenure at AU, Hewitt has guided his players to all-conference accolades 22 times, while four Trojan softball players have earned Conference Freshman of the Year honors (Meredith Knox, Danielle Swygert, Jessica Neidigh, Courtney Czentnar and Cailah Niles).
 Niles and Lauren Rudesheim were named to the 2015 SAC All-Tournament Team, while Amber Duncan, Rachel Rhodes and Bri Cason were named to the 2012 SAC All-Tournament Team, while right-handed hurler Casey Deer was named to the 2010 Conference Carolinas All-Tournament team.